metabase/metabase/docs/operations-guide/environment-variables.md

 Maximum number of connections to the Metabase application database.

-Change this to a higher value, if you notice that regular usage consumes close to or all connections.
-When all connections are in use, then Metabase might feel slow or unresponsive, when clicking around in the interface.
+Change this to a higher value if you notice that regular usage consumes all or close to all connections.
+When all connections are in use, Metabase might feel slow or unresponsive when clicking around the interface.

-Check the Metabase log, look for lines that contains the following `… App DB connections: 12/15 …`, where that example would indicate you’re using 12 out of 15 available connections.
+To see how many connections are being used, check the Metabase logs and look for lines that contains the following: `… App DB connections: 12/15 …`.
+In this example, 12 out of 15 available connections are being used.

-See [MB_JDBC_DATA_WAREHOUSE_MAX_CONNECTION_POOL_SIZE](#MB_JDBC_DATA_WAREHOUSE_MAX_CONNECTION_POOL_SIZE) for setting maximum connections to the databases setup in Metabase.
+See [MB_JDBC_DATA_WAREHOUSE_MAX_CONNECTION_POOL_SIZE](#MB_JDBC_DATA_WAREHOUSE_MAX_CONNECTION_POOL_SIZE) for setting maximum connections to the databases connected to Metabase.

 #### `MB_APPLICATION_FAVICON_URL`